netdata/netdata/database/README.md

    same algorithm it uses for its swap memory.
 Check below for additional information on running a dedicated central Netdata server.
 This mode uses `mmap()` but does not support [KSM](#ksm).

-4. `none`, without a database (collected metrics can only be streamed to another netdata).
+4. `none`, without a database (collected metrics can only be streamed to another Netdata).

 5. `alloc`, like `ram` but it uses `calloc()` and does not support [KSM](#ksm).
 This mode is the fallback for all others except `none`.